navindu-ds/T20-Cricket-Score-Predictor/README.md

 Click [here](https://navindu-ds-t20-cricket-score-predictor-app-ycpfru.streamlit.app/)

 ## Introduction
+Currently this application is deployed for the purposes of inferring information about the first innings of a T20 cricket match.
-This program is designed to aid cricket fans make a fair estimate of how the cricket match will progress by;
+This application is designed to aid cricket fans make a fair estimate of how the cricket match will progress by;
-1. making an estimate on the innings total of the team batting first and,
+1. making an estimate on the innings total of the team batting first at any stage of the innings and
-2. providing an indicator of how well the team batting second is chasing the target, at a midway stage of the innings.
+2. displaying the variation of the predicted innings total at each stage - as a measure of the performance of the batting team.

 The program uses Machine Learning Libraries such as
 1. sklearn